poteat/hkt-toolbelt/style-guide/jsdoc.md

 /**
  * `String.EndsWith` is a type-level function that checks if a string ends with a given suffix.
  *
+ * @template Suffix - The suffix to check for.
+ * @template S - The string to check.
+ *
  * @example
  * type T0 = $<$<String.EndsWith, 'bar'>, 'foobar'> // true
  * type T1 = $<$<String.EndsWith, 'foo'>, 'foobar'> // false